STFUjs/STFU/README.md

 Closed with the ) other containing control symbol
 @(🐩'😎'345'A'🦓@stfu.site)

-The "named" Host Context assumes TLD, but can be any system type.
+The "named" Host Context assumes TLD in UTF, but can be any system type.
 ~(demo'tel'sms)(1'000'000'0000)